la2050/archive/_projects/2016/changing-lives-through-jobs-create-a-secondchance-for-l-a-through-employment.md

   achieve our goals.
 We will continue to work closely with all of our partners in the reentry community to track unemployment among formerly incarcerated people, as reducing that is our ultimate goal.
-project_proposal_help: >-
+project_proposal_help:
-  ["Money ","Volunteers","Advisors/board members","Staff
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
-  ","Publicity/awareness","Infrastructure (building/space/vehicles
+  - Infrastructure (building/space/vehicles etc.)
+  - 'Education/training '
-  etc.)","Education/training ","Technical infrastructure (computers etc.)"]
+  - Technical infrastructure (computers etc.)
 project_description: >-
   Chrysalis is the leading organization in L.A. focused on helping formerly incarcerated individuals attain self-sufficiency through work.
 Each year,